cam-gits/Drying-Bot/README.md

 ```

-4. If the accoutn successfully posts this snippet can be replaced with the code in the .py and deployed
+4. If the account successfully posts this snippet can be replaced with the code in the .py and deployed